 Turcan Connell can advise on de-enveloping and implementing alternative holding structures for residential property for non-doms.

 Inheritance Tax for Non-domiciled Spouses

 Unwelcome inheritance tax charges can result where a UK domiciliary leaves or gifts assets to their non-UK domiciled spouse.
 These rules can result in 40% inheritance tax applying on the first death, and in some situations, the same assets suffering inheritance tax at 40% on the second death.
-New rules on electing to be UK domiciled may be attractive to some"mixed domicile" married couples but taking advice and planning in advance is strongly recommended.
+It is possible for a non-UK domiciled spouse to elect to be UK domiciled but this will only be attractive to some "mixed domicile" married couples and taking advice on the consequences from such an election and planning in advance is strongly recommended.